Technical Frequently Asked Questions (FAQs)

 The probe-to-rotor distance is extremely important since invalid data results when the distance is too close or too far away from the optimum distance.

-A turn short bypasses a complete turn in the coil, reducing the strength of the field above slot’s used by that coil.
+A turn short bypasses a complete turn in the coil, reducing the strength of the field above slots used by that coil.
 A measurement of the field above the rotor can determine how many turns are shorted out of each coil.

 The amount of magnetic flux produced by a coil is the product of the current and number of active turns in the coil as measured in amp-turns or magnetomotive force (MMF).
 If a shorted turn is present, the number of active turns in a coil is reduced and the resulting decrease in magnetic flux produced by the coil can be determined by analysis of the flux probe waveform.

 • Although isolated shorted turns are undesirable, their existence in a rotor winding does not necessarily indicate a call to action.
-Generatortech estimates ~50% of the rotors in operation today may have one or more shorted turns.
+Generatortech estimates 33% of the rotors in operation today may have one or more shorted turns.
 In fact, rotor windings on new generators may have one or more shorted turns after a few stop-start cycles.
-If the shorted turns are not significantly affecting satisfactory operating performance, no corrective actions should be taken.
+If the shorted turns are not significantly affecting satisfactory operating performance, no corrective actions need be taken.

 Periodically monitoring for shorted turns will help establish whether new turn shorts are developing and when corrective action should be taken.
+If turn shorts are increasing over time, this trend will likely accelerate.

 • As long as the flux probe was designed correctly to have a adequate probe-to-rotor distance (neither too small or too large) and is sensitive to radial magnetic flux, the Generatortech software will analyze the waveforms correctly.